RelativeSpade/Console-Tetris/README.md

 https://github.com/RelativeSpade/Console-Tetris/releases/tag/Game

-Run The .EXE File
+Run the .EXE file

-I Did very little bug testing, should you encounter any feel free to make an issue or reach out to me.
+I did very little bug testing, should you encounter any feel free to make an issue or reach out to me.

 -> Spade#6650 <-